Issa Zarepour

-Eisa Zarepour (Persian: عیسی زارع پور; born 1980) is an Iranian conservative politician who has been served as Minister of Information and Communications Technology from 2021 to 2024 in the government of President Ebrahim Raisi.
+Eisa Zarepour (Persian: عیسی زارع پور; born 1980) is an Iranian conservative politician who has served as Minister of Information and Communications Technology from 2021 to 2024 in the government of President Ebrahim Raisi.

 Biography

 Eisa Zarepour was born in 1980 in Eslamabad-e Gharb, Kermanshah.
 He received his undergraduate degree in computer engineering from Razi University and his graduate degree in computer-software engineering from Sharif University of Technology.
 He completed his PhD at the School of Computer Science and Engineering, University of New South Wales, Australia.

 In the ninth and tenth governments

-At the age of 26, during the presidency of Mahmoud Ahmadinejad, he was appointed as the head of the Information Technologies and Digital Media Development Center of the Ministry of Culture and Islamic Guidance, and in 2010 he was elected as the exemplary director of the Ministry of Culture. and Islamic Guidance.
+At the age of 26, during the presidency of Mahmoud Ahmadinejad, he was appointed the head of the Information Technologies and Digital Media Development Center of the Ministry of Culture and Islamic Guidance, and in 2010 he was elected as the exemplary director of the Ministry of Culture and Islamic Guidance.
 It has also been the host of the National Cultural Network.
 In this capacity, he organized the National Digital Media Festival and Exhibition.
 Zarepour said that this center can be considered as the first active government institution and policy maker in the field of cyberspace.
 The Center is also responsible for developing information technology and electronic services at the Ministry of Culture and Islamic Guidance.

 He has held other positions in the ninth and tenth governments and has been an advisor to the Minister of Communications, the Minister of Health, the Deputy Minister of Science and Technology.
 Zarepour was also a member of the National Commission for UNESCO in the 10th government.